SpartaSci/bible/hardware/attack taxonomy/hardware trojan/trojan in the chain.md

 **Malicious CAD Tool Trojans**: like synthesizer but in place e route

 [[hardware/_intro/chain/fabrication|fabrication]] is another stage where trojan can be introduced, either during the manufacturing process or afterwards in the packaging stage.
-Often, fabrication and packaging are distributed across multiple locations, adding more vulnerability
+Often, fabrication and packaging are distributed across multiple locations, adding more [[hardware/_intro/hardware vulnerability|hardware vulnerability]]

 **hard IP & Foundry Trojans**: [[hardware/_intro/chain/fabrication|foundry]] may edit circuit design